ejlp12/aws-workshop-neptune/docs/create_read_replica.md

 ## Stop/start Neptune cluster

-Stop the cluster which will stop all instances in that cluster at once.
+Stop the cluster which will stop all instances in that cluster at once, including Primary and all Replicas.

+You can stop the cluster from Netptune console, but in this section you will stop it using AWS CLI.

 1. Open Cloud9 IDE tab, and from its terminal run this command.
-Change

     ```
     aws neptune stop-db-cluster --db-cluster-identifier neptune-{YOURNAME}-cluster